skeeto/skeeto.github.com/_posts/2026-01-01-WebAssembly-as-a-Python-extension-platform.markdown

 in JavaScript's Wasm API. `wasmtime.Instance` accepts a store as its first argument, *suggesting* use of a different store for instantiation.
-That would solve this problem, but as of this writing it *must* be the same store used to compile the module.
-This is a fatal flaw for certain real use cases, particularly WASI.
+That would solve this problem, but as of this writing it *must* be the same store used to compile the module. ~~This is a fatal flaw for certain real use cases, particularly WASI.~~

+**Update**: Wolfgang Meier points out the `serialize` and `deserialize` methods, which detaches a compiled module from its store, allowing for independent instantations.
+I tried it, and it's a practical workaround.
+Overhead is low; no validation when deserializing.
+My benchmark now does it for future reference, as I expect it to be my typical use case.

 ### WebAssembly as embedded capabilities